 Rima Grad makes work that deals with personal narrative, through painting, collage, and altered vernacular photography.
 She was born in New York City and received her BFA with a concentration in Etching in 1975 from the State University of New York at Buffalo.
 Rima received her MFA from the Vermont College of Fine Arts in 2017.
 The forty-year gap was spent working in Graphic Design, raising a family, and acting as a caregiver.
 And always making art.
 Rima lives in Manhattan and has a studio in Bushwick.
-Rima has participated in solo, group, and juried exhibitions throughout New York City, Westchester County, and Connecticut.
+She has participated in solo, group, and juried exhibitions throughout New York City, Westchester County, and Connecticut.
 Her work has been reviewed in The New York Times, The Journal News, and other local and regional publications and is included in many private and corporate collections.
-She has Instagram and Twitter accounts, an artist’s page on Facebook, and is a member of New York Artist’s Equity and Crit Lab.
+She is a member of New York Artist’s Equity and The Crit Lab.